Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic

 Get answers to the most common questions patients and families ask before starting their prosthetic journey.

-What is a custom prosthesis?
+What is a partial foot prosthetic?

 At Amputee Clinic, we’re Fort Myers’ only prosthetic and orthotic provider with an on-site lab, offering same-day solutions when you need them most.